LLNL/Abmarl/docs/src/overview.rst

 Furthermore, super agents may still report actions for covered agents that are done.
-The :ref:`SuperAgentWrapper <api_super_agent_wrapper>` filters out those actions before passing them to the underlying sim.
+The :ref:`SuperAgentWrapper <api_super_agent_wrapper>` filters out those actions before passing the action dict to the underlying sim.

 Finally a super agent is considered done when *all* of its covered agents are done.